MayankTahil/nitro-ide/Readme.md

 1. It is assumed you have installed docker on your machine.
 If you have not installed docker on your machine, pelase refer to docker's official website to [get started](https://docs.docker.com/engine/installation/)

-2. It is required to have a MPX, VPX, or MAS to send API calls to, otherwise use the [docker-compose](#Docker-Compose) method to spin up a CPX on the Docker Network to do some light testing with NITRO API.
+2. It is required to have a MPX, VPX, or MAS to send API calls to, otherwise use the [docker-compose](#Docker-Compose) method to spin up a CPX on the Docker Network to test your code against NITRO API.

 # Build Docker Image